Yamato-Security/hayabusa/README.md

 By default, hayabusa will save error messages to error log files.
 If you do not want to save error messages, please add `-Q`.

-# Testing hayabusa out on sample evtx files
+# Testing Hayabusa on Sample Evtx Files

 We have provided some sample evtx files for you to test hayabusa and/or create new rules at [https://github.com/Yamato-Security/hayabusa-sample-evtx](https://github.com/Yamato-Security/hayabusa-sample-evtx)